krusts31/opensource_projects/log_server_systemd/README.md

 in logstash dir run `downlaod.sh` this is download and configure users for logstash .

-then configure `/etc/kibana/logstash.yml` to match the example.
+then configure `/etc/logstash/logstash.yml` to match the example.

+Here you also need to add certs `/etc/logsatsh/certs/ca` `/etc/logsatsh/certs/logstash`.
+You have to copy the certs from `/etc/elasticsearch/certs/ca` and `/etc/elasticsearch/certs/logsatsh`. to `/etc/logsatsh/certs`.
+Make sure they are and owned by logstash.
+1 of then ca.crt is used to confirm the chian for elasticseach crt and logash cert and key is used to encrypt trafic and to check client certificates for filebeat.

-then configure `/etc/kibana/conf.d/pipeline.conf` to match the example.
+then configure `/etc/logstash/conf.d/pipeline.conf` to match the example.
 The parsing and socket get configured here

 then run `bash ./configure.sh` this should start logstash serach you can use systemct to check its status un logs in case there is something wrong.